ChaosDynamix/Arcadia/docs/04_installation/INS2_lvm.md

 ## Create a key for the root partition

-This section cover the creation of a specially named keyfile that will be embedded in the initramfs and picked up by the encrypt hook to unlock the root filesystem (cryptdevice) automatically avoiding us to enter two passphrases during boot.
+This section cover the creation of a specially named keyfile that will be embedded in the initramfs and picked up by the encrypt hook to unlock the root filesystem (cryptdevice) automatically.
+This step avoid us to enter two passphrases during boot.

 ### Create the keyfile
 {: .no_toc .pt-2}